OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 * Sine wave control with simplified FOC
 * Overvoltage (regeneration) and undervoltage protection
-* Motor stopp while braking
+* Motor stop while braking
 * Driving modes:
     * PAS sensor with torque simulation and reverse step detection
     * Throttle (also as override)